All Episodes

 jordan holmes

-Ooh, gotta have that.
+Ooh, got to have that.

 dan friesen

-So Alex isn't specific about what fire he's talking about in Arizona, but I believe the one he's talking about, the big one that fits around the time frame that he's mentioning, is known as the Aspen Fire.
+So Alex isn't specific about what fire he's talking about in Arizona, but I believe the one he's talking about, the big one that fits around the timeframe that he's mentioning, is known as the Aspen Fire.

 This fire burned for just short of a month and ended up covering over 84,000 acres of land.